OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 ##### Activities

 Activities make up the visible part of any app.
 One activity exists per screen (e.g. user interface) so an app with three different screens is implementing three different activities.
-This allows the user to interact with the system (get and enter information).
 Activities are declared by extending the Activity class.
 They contain all user interface elements: fragments, views and layouts.

-Activities implement manifest files.
 Each activity needs to be declared in the app manifest with the following syntax:

 ```
 <activity android:name="ActivityName">
 </activity>
 ```

-When activities are not declared in manifests, they cannot be displayed and would raise an exception.
+Activities not declared in the manifest cannot be displayed, and attempting to launch them would raise an exception.

 In the same way as apps do, activities also have their own lifecycle and need to listen to the system changes in order to handle them accordingly.
 Activities can have the following states: active, paused, stopped and inactive.
 These states are managed by Android operating system.
 Accordingly, activities can implement the following event managers: